cylonggit/ATOMCI/AtomCITest/Readme.md

 ## Configuration
 1. The Ethereum business chain configuration file is Ethbusiness.properties.
 The basechain configuration file is BaseChian.properties.

 2. Configuration for Fabric: (1) Member MSP is specified in folder crypto-config and the network is specified in connection.json.
-(2) the chain code name is specified in Fabric.Properties.
+(2) the chain-code name is specified in Fabric.Properties (if test the NFT example, the chain-code name is specified in FabricNFT.properties).

-3. We use MySQL database to record the experiment results, the config file is dbconfig.properties.
+3. We use MySQL database to record the experiment results, please specify the database configuration in dbconfig.properties.
    The database is initialized as follows:
 ```sql
    CREATE DATABASE /*!32312 IF NOT EXISTS*/`chen` /*!40100 DEFAULT CHARACTER SET utf8 */;